Display a relative date (e.g. "4 days ago")

 No parameters are required and if none are specified then it will simply create a relative date for the current post or page based on how old it is.
 However, you can specify as the first or second parameter a Unix format date (more on that in a minute).
 If one is supplied then the difference will be between that and the current date.
 If a second date is specified then the output will be the difference between the 2 dates.

-For more information and advanced options please read the "Other Notes" tab.
+For advanced usage options please read the "Other Notes" tab.